FACT-Finder-Web-Components/documentation/markdown/4.x/en/faq.md

 #### Question:
 I want to use FACT-Finder Web Components with Angular, but data binding used in the components conflicts with Angular's `{{ }}` binding.
 Can you fix it?
 #### Answer:
 You can add Angular's `ngNonBindable` attribute to the parent element to prevent Angular from parsing double curly braces.
-If you have to keep both Angular and FACT-Finder WebComponents bindings within the same element, you can use:
+If you have to keep both Angular and FACT-Finder Web Components bindings within the same element, you can use:
 ```html
 <ff-record>
     {{Angular Binding}}